Nonsurgical Weight Loss Procedures (Bariatric Endoscopy)

 Endoscopic Gastric Bypass Revision

-There are times when people have trouble reaching their weight loss goals -- or even gain weight -- after gastric bypass, because of stretching that may occur in the stomach and the connection between the stomach and small intestine.
+There are times when people have trouble reaching their weight loss goals -- or even gain weight -- after gastric bypass, because of stretching that may occur at the connection between the stomach and small intestine, also known as gastrojejunostomy.
 In this case, we may recommend an endoscopic gastric bypass revision, which is performed by inserting a tube into your mouth to reach your stomach.
 Endoscopic instruments passed through the tube are used by your surgeon to place stitches in your stomach to reduce its size or the size of the outlet to the small intestine.